 3. Lisbon, Portugal

 Just like Barcelona, Lisbon is a city that has it all: history, culture, great weather, tasty food, a laid-back ambience, and easy access to the beach.

-But Lisbon’s spectacular setting could potentially give it the edge.
-Known as the ‘city of seven hills’, you can admire picture-perfect views of narrow alleys, red roofs, and white-domed cathedrals as they unfold before the glittering blue sea.
+Known as the ‘city of seven hills’, Lisbon’s spectacular setting means you can admire picture-perfect views of narrow alleys, red roofs, and white-domed cathedrals as they unfold before the glittering blue sea.

-During the day, you can stroll through the sun-kissed streets, picking up souvenirs and admiring the tiles, or hop aboard the century-old wooden tram to explore other parts of the city.
+During the day, you can stroll through the sun-kissed streets, picking up souvenirs and admiring the tiles, or hop aboard the century-old wooden tram to explore.